NinesStack/sidecar-executor/README.md

    many _affirmed_ unhealthy checks we need to receive, each spaced apart by `SidecarPollInterval`.

+ * **SeedSidecar**: Should we query the Mesos master for the list of workers and then provide those in the `SIDECAR_SEEDS` environment variables?

  * **DockerRepository**: This is used to match the credentials that we'll store from the Docker config.
 This will follow the same matching order as [described here](https://godoc.org/github.com/fsouza/go-dockerclient#NewAuthConfigurationsFromDockerCfg).